TypeStrong/typedoc/site/development/index.md

 For more detailed information about the implementation and API surface of each component, consult its API documentation.
-All components are available on the {@link Application} class, which is passed to plugins.
+All components are available on the [Application](https://typedoc.org/api/classes/Application.html) class, which is passed to plugins.

 ### Options